2024 Internet Archive Hack

 Also on October 9th, X[11] user @PineappleCarl3 quoted the hacker group BlackMeta's post with a meme calling them a federal agent, gathering over 61,000 likes in two days.

-On October 10th, X[12] account @vxunderground noted that their post about the DDoS attack on Internet Archive had been mistaken for them claiming responsibility for the attack, gathering over 6,000 likes in a day.
+On October 10th, 2024, the X[12] account @vxunderground noted that their post about the DDoS attack on Internet Archive had been mistaken for them claiming responsibility for the attack, gathering over 6,000 likes in a day.

 Search Interest